fordsfords/pgen/README.md

 ## 2000.sh and 3000.sh

 Also included are two shell scripts that fetch lists of common words off the Internet.
-2000.sh goes to [Wiktionary.org](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Contemporary_fiction) to get 2000 words, and 3000.sh goes to [Education First](http://www.ef.edu/english-resources/english-vocabulary/top-3000-words/) to get 3000 words.
+2000.sh goes to [Wiktionary](https://en.wiktionary.org/wiki/Wiktionary:Frequency_lists/Contemporary_fiction) to get 2000 words, and 3000.sh goes to [Education First](http://www.ef.edu/english-resources/english-vocabulary/top-3000-words/) to get 3000 words.

 These shell scripts are not needed since I included code in the Perl program to fetch the Education First list.
+(The reason I do this is that the material on Education First's site is copyrighted, so I can't just snag a copy of their word list without permission.)